Trekking to Lake Sary-Chelek

 Trekking in Western Tien-Shan mountains

-Destination: | Kyrgyzstan, Western Tien-Shan mountains | View the route map »» |
+Country of destination: | Kyrgyzstan, Western Tien-Shan Mountains | View the route map »» |

-Itinerary: | Bishkek - Osh – Aflatun settlement – Lake Sary-Chelek – Kara-Suu River Valley – Lake Iri-Kol – Osh - Bishkek |
+Itinerary: (Bishkek-Bishkek) | Bishkek – Osh – Aflatun settlement – Lake Sary-Chelek – Kara-Suu River Valley – Lake Kyla-Kol – Osh - Bishkek |

 The Western Tien-Shan Mountains are fraught with the real treasure of spectacular lakes including the grandiose lake Sary-Chelek.
 This adventure trekking tour takes you through the picturesque mountain passes, deep gorges, along the torrents of mountain rivers.
-In addition to the Lake Sary-Chelek, you will encounter a number of other smaller lakes which look like a chain of crystal-clear diamonds scattered among the rocky mountain peaks.
+In addition to the lake Sary-Chelek, you will encounter a number of other smaller lakes which look like a chain of crystal-clear diamonds scattered among the rocky mountain peaks.

 Lake Sary-Chelek and its surroundings are full of enchantment.
 Located at the altitude of 1873m the lake is cupped in the basin among mountain ridges.
 With the length of 7,500m and the width of 2280m, the lake is 234m deep.
 It was formed as a result of tectonism of the area about 2000 years ago.
 On a fair day the extreme transparency of the water makes underwater inhabitants and deep water landscapes clearly visible.
 The lake is located on the territory of Sary-Chelek biosphere reserve and is surrounded with rocky cliffs, thick juniper and spruce forests reflecting in its water surface.